thatsmesasha/pizza_cutting_turbo_simulator/README.md

 pip3 install -r requirements.txt
 ```

-`game.py` is the main game file that reads lines from standard input or keypresses
+`game.py` is the main game file that reads lines from standard input or keypresses,
-and saves states to the files if specified.
+renders the game and saves states to the files if specified.

-`stream.py` is the rendering part of the game, it takes states from the files and
-renders them on the screen.

 #### Help